Fire Protection FAQs

 Fire Sprinkler FAQs

 QR sprinkler heads respond faster to the flames below by activating at a lower temperature than SR sprinklers.
 They have 3 mm bulbs that allow the liquid inside to expand and break the glass quickly.
-It’s only appropriate to install QR sprinkler heads in applications that are unlikely to have high ambient temperatures that could trigger a sprinkler head without a fire present.

-SR sprinklers take longer to activate than quick response sprinklers, requiring the heat from a fire below to reach a higher temperature before the liquid inside the bulb expands, the glass breaks, and water flows through the sprinkler head.
-SR sprinklers contain 5 mm glass bulbs that take longer for the expanding liquid inside to burst them.
-That said, these sprinkler heads still react within seconds, quickly dousing any fire.
+SR sprinklers take longer to activate than quick-response sprinklers, requiring the heat from a fire below to reach a higher temperature before the liquid inside the bulb expands, the glass breaks, and water flows through the sprinkler head.

 The price of a fire sprinkler system varies based on the size and type of fire sprinklers you install.

-Other Factors to Consider
+Other Factors To Consider

-• System design: Most fire sprinklers use standalone pipes with a dedicated water supply.
+• System design: Most fire sprinklers use stand-alone pipes with a dedicated water supply.
 Others are multipurpose, meaning they combine pipes for domestic use and the fire sprinklers.
-A standalone system usually costs more than a multipurpose one, at least when installed in new construction projects.
+A stand-alone system usually costs more than a multipurpose one, at least when installed in new construction projects.

 Most sprinkler heads contain a small bulb with a colored liquid inside.
 This bulb acts as a plug to prevent water from escaping out of the sprinkler.
 The heat from a fire causes this liquid to quickly expand.
 Once the pressure in the vial gets too high, the bulb bursts and releases the water behind it.